How to Get the Real Client IP Through Nginx/Apache Proxy?

 /**

-* The connection object does not have a realIP property, so we dynamically add a realIP property to the connection object
+* The connection object does not have a realIP attribute by default, here we dynamically add a realIP attribute to the connection object

 */